Getting Your Affairs in Order

 - Memberships in groups and awards received

-- Names and phone numbers of close friends, relatives, and lawyer or financial advisor
+- Names and phone numbers of close friends, relatives, doctors, lawyers, and financial advisors

 - Location of living will and other legal documents